jneimantokbox/annotation-widget/README.md

 ### Attaching the Toolbar to a Subscriber
-When new streams are created, attach the annotation canvases for each subscriber and add those to the toolbar.
+As you create new streams, attach the annotation canvases for each subscriber and add those to the toolbar.

 ```javascript
 var subscriber = session.subscribe(stream, subscriberDiv.id);